Simon-dl/Full_Math_CS_Guide/README.md

    **Required:**

 **Pre-Calculus**
 If you have been out of school for a while I highly suggest going to [Kahn Academy](https://www.khanacademy.org/math), starting at algebra 1 or further back if you need it, and working your way up through pre-calculus.
-It will make your life much easier than just diving into calc (which I did and it didn't work well because I didn't have a good foundation).
+It will make your life much easier than just diving into calc (which I did and it didn't work well, because I didn't have a good foundation).

-    Don’t watch the videos, they are too long, just do the test problems on the side and learn what your supposed to do if you get the problems wrong. its also good to think about why what your learning is useful and try thinking about how you can apply it real life.
+    Don’t watch the videos, they are too long.
+    Just do the test problems on the side and learn what you're supposed to do if you get the problems wrong.
+    Don't go for perfection, getting 3 out of 4 problems right and moving on to the next sub-unit is fine.
+Do the unit tests if you feel like it.

 --------------------------------------------------------------------------------------------------------------------------------------------------